Dementia UK is committed to protecting and respecting your privacy.

 If you are aged 16 or under, you must get your parent/guardian’s permission before you provide any personal information on our Website.

-We will use publically available information to update your details wherever possible.
+We will use publicly available information to update your details wherever possible.
 However, it is a great help to us if you are able to let us know if your details have changed.

-This policy is written in accordance with the Data Protection Act 1998 and describes how Dementia UK collects and uses personal information given directly or indirectly by people who engage with us and or visit our Website.
+This policy is written in accordance with the General Data Protection Regulation (2018) and describes how Dementia UK collects and uses personal information given directly or indirectly by people who engage with us and or visit our Website.

 Dementia UK is registered under the Act as a Data Controller under number Z1250036.
 If you have any questions about the policy, please contact our Data Protection Officer at Dementia UK, 356 Holloway Road, London N7 6PA or email firstname.lastname@example.org or call 020 7697 4160.